lucas-z99/MangaReader/README.md

 It's an image browser for PC.
 Kinda old fashion but I love it.

 ### Why bother?
-Inspired by Honeyview.
+Inspired by XnView / Honeyview.
 But still I'm not 200% happy about it.
 So one day I figure why not try building one myself..

 ### Features